-The course is divided into two sub-levels - A1.1 and A1.2 - defined according to the Common European Framework of Reference for Languages.
+The course is divided into several levels - A1.1, A1.2 and A2 at the moment - defined according to the Common European Framework of Reference for Languages.

-Each sub-level is structured in 12 weeks, corresponding to 7 themes and 6 subjects respectively.
-Each theme represents specific daily life scenarios selected according to the learners' linguistic and communicative needs when interacting with native speakers of European Portuguese.
-Both levels involve 78 hours of online work.
+Each level is structured in 12 or 16 weeks, corresponding to a certain number of topics.
+Each topic represents specific daily life scenarios selected according to the learners'

+linguistic and communicative needs when interacting with native speakers of European Portuguese.
+Levels A1.1 and A1.2 involve 78 hours of online work, while level A2 demands 104 hours of work.